East Indian Heritage Tour of Dharavi Island

 9:15 am: Meet local expert Mogan Rodrigues outside Bhayander Railway Station

-9:30 am: Board vehicle and begin experience
+9:30 am: Board vehicle and begin the experience

 10:00 am: Visit churches, temples, ancient ruins and picturesque villages